pu2clr/SI4735/examples/SI47XX_KITS/AliExpress/README.md

 #### STEP 5

 Configure the Arduino IDE to install the MiniCore Board.
-(See hot to do this here)[https://github.com/MCUdude/MiniCore#how-to-install].
+(See how to do this here)[https://github.com/MCUdude/MiniCore#how-to-install].

 #### STEP 6